bgArray/bgArray/README.md

 ### Hi there 👋

-I'm Lukuan Liu(刘麓宽), a junior high school student in Shenzhen, China.
+I'm bgArray, a junior high school student in Shenzhen, China.

 I'm a fan of coding and developing, and I may like anything that needs thinking.
 Now I am developing some python projects that's about music, OCR, AI.